sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9500 - sections-example-external-range.md

       "range": {
         "externalRange": {
           /* the alignment of the "Claim contents" labels changes for odd and even pages so you can't solely use the first-occurring set of labels.
-Those labels are misaligned for the claims on even pages.
-So use anchorIsAboslute: false to find a dynamic external range individually for each section. */ "anchorIsAbsolute": false,
+The first-occuring labels are misaligned for the claims on even pages.
+So use anchorIsAboslute: false to find a dynamic external range relative to each section. */ "anchorIsAbsolute": false,
           "anchor": [
             /* Sensible searches for a dynamic external range, beginning from the start of each section.